MrKai77/Luminare/README.md

 ## License

-Luminare is released under the MIT License.
+Luminare is released under the GNU GPLv3 License.
 See the [LICENSE](LICENSE) file in the repository for the full license text.